tidwall/rtree.c/README.md

 When the `min-dist` is less than `max-dist` then the child is placed into the `left` rect.
 When the `max-dist` is less than `min-dist` then the child is placed into the `right` rect.
 When the `min-dist` is equal to `max-dist` then the child is placed into an `equal` bucket until all of the children are evaluated.
-Each `equal` rect is then one-by-one placed in either `left` or `right`, whichever has less children.
+Each `equal` rect is then one-by-one placed in either `left` or `right`, whichever has fewer children.

-Finally, sort all the rects in the parent node of the split rect by their minimum x value.

 ## License